pyrogram/pyrogram/docs/source/start/QuickInstallation.rst

 ---------

 To verify that Pyrogram is correctly installed, open a Python shell and try to import it.
-If no errors show up you are good to go.
+If no error shows up you are good to go.

 .. code-block:: bash